-Concert dress is, for boys and girls, white and black.
-Boys wear white collared dress shirts with black slacks and black dress shoes.
-Girls wear a white blouse with a black skirt or black dress slacks or a black dress and black dress shoes (open-toed shoes and reasonable heels are permitted).
+Concert dress: Boys wear white collared dress shirts with black pants and black dress shoes.
+Girls wear a white blouse with a black skirt or black dress pants and black dress shoes (open-toed shoes and reasonable heels are permitted.

-The semi-formal dress code for boys is: dress slacks (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
+The semi-formal dress code for boys is as follows: dress pants (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
 For commencement, graduating 8th graders must wear a tie.
 No dyed hair or hats.
 Hair should be trimmed appropriately.

-The semi-formal dress code for girl is as follows: modest-length skirts or dresses with hems that approach the knee, or appropriately fitting dress slacks; bare midriffs are not acceptable.
+The semi-formal dress code for girls is as follows: modest-length skirts or dresses with hems that approach the knee, or appropriately fitting dress pants.
+Bare midriffs are not acceptable.
 Modestly-cut sleeveless tops/dresses are allowed; ladies may not wear strapless, spaghetti-strap, or tank tops.
 Girls should wear dress shoes.
 No flip-flops.
 Hair should be styled appropriately.

-BASIC SCHOOL INFORMATION OFFICE AND STUDENT HOURS; CAMPUS ACCESS
+BASIC SCHOOL INFORMATION

+OFFICE AND STUDENT HOURS; CAMPUS ACCESS

-The school office is open from 7:15 a.m. - 3:30 p.m. every day that school is in session and will be closed during the month of July.
+The school office is open from 7:30 a.m. - 3:30 p.m. every full day that school is in session and will be closed during parts of July.
 The school phone number is (623) 866-4730.
 Messages may be left on voicemail any time the phone is busy, or staff is out of the office.
 Messages left after hours will be returned the next working day.
 Also, families may contact the administration via e-mail (please see the Faculty & Administration Directory on the school website).
 The school's fax number is (623) 866-4729.

-The administration asks that non-urgent calls to the school office be made between 9 and 11 and between 1 and 3, since other times during the school day are "high-traffic" periods.
-Messages for faculty can be left in their personal voice-mail boxes at any time, though e-mail is usually a quicker way to get in touch.
+The administration asks that non-urgent calls to the school office be made between 9:00 a.m. and 11:00 a.m. and between 1:00 p.m. and 3:00 p.m., since other times during the school day are "high-traffic" periods.
+Messages for faculty can be left with the front office.

-School classes start daily at 7:50 a.m. and ends at 2:50 p.m. for middle school, and from 8:10 a.m. to 3:10 p.m. for high school.
-For safety reasons, students should not arrive on campus earlier than 7:15 a.m. nor stay later than 3:30 p.m., unless they are attending an organized, adult-supervised program associated with the school.
+School classes start daily at 7:50 a.m. middle school and 8:00 a.m. for high school and school ends at 2:50 p.m. for 6th grade, 3:00 p.m. for middle school and 2:35 p.m. for high school (see www.triviumprep.org for half day bell schedules).
+For safety reasons, students should not arrive on campus earlier than 7:15 a.m. nor stay later than 3:15 p.m., unless they are attending an organized, adult-supervised program associated with the school.

-Outside of scheduled school activities, students and parents should not enter the campus after hours, during holidays and breaks, or on weekends.
+Outside of scheduled school activities, students and parents/guardians should not enter the campus after hours, during holidays and breaks, or on weekends.
 For example, the school's outdoor athletic and playground facilities are not open to general student or family use except in the context of a school activity or event.
 Unauthorized presence of this kind may constitute trespassing.

 The Academy has a closed campus.
 During the school day, with the exception of official school activities such as field trips and athletic contests, a student may not leave the campus except under parental supervision (including written permission for student drivers).
 Students may also not receive any peer or adult visitors to the campus during the school day, including before school, during lunch, and after school.
-Parents, however, are permitted to take their student off campus for lunch but will need to sign them out and back into school using the sign in/out sheets located at the front office.
+Parents/guardians, however, are permitted to take their student off campus for lunch but will need to sign them out and back into school using the sign in/out sheets located at the front office.